bradley-woods/tech230-vagrant-intro/README.md

     $ vagrant ssh
     ```

 8. Now we are logged in, the username in the VSCode terminal should change to `vagrant@ubuntu-xenial` meaning you have successfully created and logged in to your new VM's Linux terminal!
-Now to deploy our first nginx web server...
+Now to deploy our first Nginx web server...

 ## Deploying the Nginx Web Server